eclipse-pass/main/.github/ISSUE_TEMPLATE/bug-fix-issue.md

 # Evidence

-Please provide screenshots/screen capture or other evidence such as a log files (scrubbed of sensitive information).
+Please provide screenshots/screen capture or other evidence such as log files (scrubbed of sensitive information).

 # Estimated Severity

-If possible, provide an initial estimate the severity of the issue.
+If possible, provide an initial severity estimate of the issue.
 This of course can be adjusted after submission.